 Decline applicants with empathy and refer non-qualified applicants to an employment or career center.

-Each candidate invests time and effort on creating or revising their resume and doing research on your organization.
-Many of them emotionally invest themselves in the process by creating presentations or mini projects to display their skills and qualifications.
+Each candidate invests time and effort in creating or revising their resume and doing research on your organization.
+Many of them emotionally invest themselves in the process by creating presentations or mini-projects to display their skills and qualifications.
 Politely declining a candidate and giving them quality feedback will give them the impression that their candidacy was thoroughly considered and may invite them back as a candidate at a later time.

 What will give them a lasting impression on the character and values your organization upholds is if you go the extra step and do any of the following:

 - Ask them if they would be OK if you shared their resume and contact info within your personal network and/or through your professional organizations.

 - Refer them to an employment or career center like the American Job Center or other local agencies.
 The staff at these employment agencies offer job seekers with employment support through resume assistance, career coaching, and other career workshops.

 Chances are that you will have many quality candidates to consider with each position posting.
 Consider saving them for future positions by creating a pipeline of quality candidates.
 You can group them up by skills or job titles to keep them organized so when a future project comes up or when a team needs to grow and expand, you can present quality candidates quickly to reduce the time-to-fill on those new roles.

 Keep in contact with them by sending them a note on holidays and when you come across news articles that remind you of them, so they continue to feel valued after the interview process has concluded.